-The compiler was developed to support the Fortran standard adopted by the American National Standards Institute (ANSI) and the International Standards Organization (ISO).
+The CF90 and MIPSpro 7 Fortran 90 compilers were developed to support the Fortran standard adopted by the American National Standards Institute (ANSI) and the International Standards Organization (ISO).
 This standard, commonly referred to in this manual as the Fortran standard, is ISO/IEC 1539-1:1997.
-Because the Fortran standard is, generally, a superset of previous standards, the compiler will compile code written to previous standards.
+Because the Fortran standard is, generally, a superset of previous standards, the CF90 and MIPSpro 7 Fortran 90 compilers will compile code written to previous standards.

 Note: The Fortran 95 standard is a revision to the Fortran 90 standard.
-The standards organizations continue to interpret the Fortran standard for vendors.
-To maintain conformance to the Fortran standard, SGI may need to change the behavior of certain compiler features in future releases based upon the outcomes of interpretations to the standard.
+The standards organizations continue to interpret the Fortran standard for Silicon Graphics and for other vendors.
+To maintain conformance to the Fortran standard, Silicon Graphics may need to change the behavior of certain CF90 and MIPSpro 7 Fortran 90 compiler features in future releases based upon the outcomes of interpretations to the standard.

-Related Compiler Publications
+Related CF90 and MIPSpro 7 Fortran 90 Compiler Publications

-This manual is one of a set of manuals that describes the compiler.
-The complete set of manuals is as follows:
+This manual is one of a set of manuals that describes the CF90 and the MIPSpro 7 Fortran 90 compilers.
+The complete set of CF90 and MIPSpro 7 Fortran 90 compiler manuals is as follows: